bismaps/wp-primaconsulting/README.md

 After this, remember to run `cd wordpress-develop`.

-After either of the two options above, move to the repository folder `cd wordpress-develop` and run the following commands in a terminal:
+Once you have forked and cloned the repository to your computer, run the following commands in a terminal:

 ```
 npm install